-We outsource substantially all of the infrastructure relating to MongoDB Atlas to AWS to host our cloud offering.
-We expect to make MongoDB Atlas available in the Microsoft Azure and GCP public clouds in the near future.
+We outsource substantially all of the infrastructure relating to MongoDB Atlas across AWS, Microsoft Azure and GCP to host our cloud offering.
 Customers of MongoDB Atlas need to be able to access our platform at any time, without interruption or degradation of performance, and we provide them with service level commitments with respect to uptime.
 Third-party cloud providers run their own platforms that we access, and we are, therefore, vulnerable to their service interruptions.
 We may experience interruptions, delays and outages in service and availability from time to time as a result of problems with our third-party cloud providers' infrastructure.
 Lack of availability of this infrastructure could be due to a number of potential causes including technical failures, natural disasters, fraud or security attacks that we cannot predict or prevent.
 Such outages could lead to the triggering of our service level agreements and the issuance of credits to our cloud offering customers, which may impact our business, results of operations and financial condition.
 In addition, if our security, or that of any of these third-party cloud providers, is compromised, our software is unavailable or our customers are unable to use our software within a reasonable amount of time or at all, then our business, results of operations and financial condition could be adversely affected.
 In some instances, we may not be able to identify the cause or causes of these performance problems within a period of time acceptable to our customers.
 It is possible that our customers and potential customers would hold us accountable for any breach of security affecting a third-party cloud provider's infrastructure and we may incur significant liability from those customers and from third parties with respect to any breach affecting these systems.
 We may not be able to recover a material portion of our liabilities to our customers and third parties from a third-party cloud provider.
-It may also become increasingly difficult to maintain and improve our performance, especially during peak usage times, as our software becomes more complex and the usage of our software increases.
-Any of the above circumstances or events may harm our business, results of operations and financial condition.
+It may also become increasingly difficult to maintain and improve o